 Where to find the best Irish coffee in L.A.

-Tom Bergin's claims it introduced the Irish coffee to Los Angeles, but it had a little help.
-Joe Sheridan invented the cocktail at Shannon International Airport in Ireland in 1938.
-Years later, in 1952, travel writer Stanton Delaplane brought the recipe back to San Francisco’s Buena Vista Café—then shared it with Tom Bergin’s a few weeks later.
-Today, the Irish pub uses Tullamore D.E.W. whiskey in its version, resulting in a smooth, creamy cocktail with a serious kick.
-On St. Patrick’s Day, the pub cranks out thousands of Irish coffees, but you can enjoy an excellent one any night of the week.
+It’s back, baby: After months of closure, the self-proclaimed first spot in L.A. to serve Irish coffee is in full swing and under new ownership.
+It was allegedly Joe Sheridan who invented the cocktail at Shannon International Airport in Ireland in 1938; years later, in 1952, travel writer Stanton Delaplane brought the recipe back to San Francisco’s Buena Vista Café—then shared it with Tom Bergin’s a few weeks later, or so the story goes.
+Today, the Irish pub uses Tullamore Dew whiskey in its version, resulting in a smooth, creamy cocktail with a serious kick.
+During St. Patrick’s Day, the pub’s over-the-top party tends to crank out thousands of Irish coffees every year, but you can enjoy an excellent one throughout the year, too.

-Even if you’ve never been to Casey’s, you’re familiar with the sprawling, dark-wood-everything bar: It has served as the set for just about every pub-focused scene on television in the last 20 years.
-The traditional hot Irish coffee is fantastic here, but their Irish Hello is just as enticing.
-Made with Jameson Irish Whiskey, iced coffee, Demerara syrup and Angostura-spiced cream, it’s a cooler version that combats sweltering L.A. afternoons spent Downtown.
+Even if you’ve never been to Casey’s, you’re probably familiar with the sprawling, dark-wood-everything bar: It’s served as the set for just about every pub-focused scene on television in the last 20 years.
+The traditional hot Irish coffee is fantastic here, but their Irish Hello is just as enticing: Made with Jameson Irish Whiskey, iced coffee and espresso, demerara syrup and cream, it’s a cooler version that combats sweltering L.A. afternoons spent Downtown.

 At this spacious country tavern, grand iron chandeliers and wall lamps illuminate British paraphernalia on the walls, red leather booths and two dark wood-paneled bars and dining room.
 A friendly and helpful staff serve up a full bar of beer, wine, spirits and a stellar selection of specialty cocktails, including the Coffee Nudgie.
-This drink takes some liberties with a more traditional Irish coffee, using Jack Daniels, hot coffee, creme de cacao and whipped cream.
+This drink takes some liberties with a more traditional Irish coffee, using Jack Daniels, hot coffee, Galliano Ristretto coffee liqueur and whipped cream.
 They have a solid original version, too, if you can’t get past the Jack Daniels.

-Opened in 2007, Seven Grand is arguably the city’s premiere destination for whiskey lovers; its atmosphere is of another era, one where hard-drinking businessmen escaped the doldrums of suburban existence and hung up their hats to drink, smoke and play pool away from the prying eyes of their wives and children.
-You can ask for a hot Irish coffee any day of the week, but keep an eye out for their iced coffee version, which uses Jameson whiskey, coffee liquor, egg white, whipping cream and simple syrup.
+Opened in 2007, Seven Grand is arguably the city’s premier destination for whiskey lovers; its atmosphere is of another era, one where hard-drinking businessmen escaped the doldrums of suburban existence and hung up their hats to drink, smoke and play pool.
+You can ask for a hot Irish coffee any day of the week, but keep an eye out for their iced coffee version, which uses Jameson whiskey, cold brew, cream and sugar.
 It’s sweet, refreshing and strong all at once—and gives you enough liquid courage to challenge a stranger to a pool match.

 Talk about teamwork!
-Menotti’s coffee shop and Townhouse are neighbors, so it’s no surprise that they’re happy to share customers.
-Grab some Four Barrel coffee at Menotti’s and bring it over to Townhouse, where you can get it spiked with Irish whiskey, coffee liqueur, whipped cream, syrup and nutmeg.
+Menotti’s Coffee Stop and Townhouse are neighbors, so it’s no surprise that they’re happy to share customers.
+Grab some coffee at Menotti’s and bring it over to Townhouse, where you can get it spiked with Irish whiskey, coffee liqueur, whipped cream, syrup and nutmeg.